spolivin/yandex_practicum_projects/solvency_analysis/README.md

 ## Data

-The analysis is based on the following data on clients of some bank:
+The analysis is based on the following features of clients of some bank:

 - Number of children
 - Number of days being employed